The insight of an experience like Snapchat is that impermanence lowers the bar to action.

 First, impermanence removes the urge to get it right: beautiful, meaningful, even interesting.
 We spend less time fretting over our sandcastles when we know that the tide will wash them away.

 Second, impermanence negates our concern for reputation.
-Reputation is the child of history; when there is no record of what we made last week, who we were last year, we are free to be mercurial, absurd, idiotic.
+Reputation is the child of memory; when there is no record of what we made last week, who we were last year, we are free to be mercurial, absurd, idiotic.
 In other words, ourselves.

 Knowing this, it’s worth considering where we (personally or collectively) creatively stall in other domains.
 The broad question: what do we not attempt, for fear of getting it right the first time, every time?